pupil-labs/pupil-docs/src/cloud/enrichments/README.md

 We always recommend making a quick test recording to check if your use-case is compatible.

 ### Mapped Gaze Coordinates
-The SLAM Mapper maps gaze points to a reference image.
+The Reference Image Mapper maps gaze points to a reference image.
 As such, the gaze coordinates are given in pixels referring to that image.
 The pixel at (0,0) is in the top left corner.

 ### Export Format